avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Backwards Compatibility

-This new design for Subnets proposes a large re-work to all Subnet-related mechanics.
+This new design for Subnets proposes a large rework to all Subnet-related mechanics.
 Rollout should be done on a going-forward basis to not cause any service disruption for live Subnets.
 All current Subnet Validators will be able to continue validating both the Primary Network and whatever Subnets they are validating.

 Any state execution changes must be coordinated through a mandatory upgrade.
 Implementors must take care to continue to verify the existing ruleset until the upgrade is activated.
 After activation, nodes should verify the new ruleset.
 Implementors must take care to only verify the presence of 2000 $AVAX prior to activation.